Best Law Student Cover Letter Samples (Email Examples)

 Introduction

-After the salutation/greetings, provide the law student cover letter introduction.
+After the salutation/greetings, provide an introduction.
 The introduction should include the following details:

 State the position you are applying for

-Make it clear from the get-go which position you are interested in, in the firm.
-This can be an associate job, internship, summer job, or part-time job.
-Recruiters always appreciate a direct approach as it signifies respect for their time.
+Make it clear from the get-go which position you are interested in at the firm.
+This can be an associate job, an internship, a summer job, or a part-time job.
+Recruiters always appreciate a direct approach, as it signifies respect for their time.

 State how you came to know about this job